BehaviorTree/BehaviorTree.CPP/RoadmapDiscussion.md

 Since we are breaking the API, it makes sense to add another improvement that is not backward compatible.

-- `registration_ID` is set only once by the factory.
-It seems to work just fine but I dislike the way it is done.

-- People want to read/write  from/to the blackboard in their constructor.
+People want to read/write  from/to the blackboard in their constructor.
 The callback `onInit()` was a workaround.

 For these reasons, we propose to change the signature of the TreeNode constructor from: